John-R-Wallace-NOAA/adcomp/README.md

                    paste0("-I",qsystem.file("include/contrib",package="TMB"))[useContrib],
                        ...

-When the "Eigen" library doesn't exist, now there are two parts added to the 'g++' call, previously only the first option was added.
+When the "Eigen" library doesn't exist, now there are two parts added to the 'g++' call; previously only the first option was added.

      -I"W:/R/R-4.1.2/library/RcppEigen/include" -Wno-ignored-attributes